benj-sic/BioNetworks/README.md

 ## Workflow

-This is a basic example which shows you how to analyze a set of differential expressed genes (DEGs) or proteins.The following example outlines the use of this package to identify a set of DEGs in a microarray dataset.
-However, this package would still work with RNA-Seq or proteomics data.
+This is a basic example which shows you how to analyze a set of differential expressed genes (DEGs) or proteins.
+The following example outlines the use of this package to identify a set of DEGs in a microarray dataset.
+However, this package would work just as well with RNA-seq or proteomics data.

 ``` r